Success and Engagement Center

 English as a Second Language (ESL) Placement

 ESL placement tests are still required for any student wanting to take credit ESL classes.
 Appointments are not needed.
-Visit the Assessment Center during walk-in hours.
+Visit the Success and Engagement Center, formally the Assessment Center during walk-in hours.

 Government-Issued Photo ID Required for Testing